Varun-Kolanu/portfolio/README.md

 14. Used react-icons
 15. Gradients done by tailwind css.
 16. Used Shadows by tailwind css.
+17. Responsive
+18. In small screens, navbar replaced with hamburger, dropdown.

 ### Designing wise:
 1. Used 60-30-10 rule.
 Major portion is Bluish shades, Medium portion for white, Minimal portion for Orange, Pink.